-Commercial insurers most commonly pay for inpatient THERAKOS® Photopheresis on the basis of a percentage of charges, included in a DRG rate, or included in a per diem rate.
+Commercial insurers most commonly pay for inpatient THERAKOS[®] Photopheresis on the basis of a percentage of charges, included in a DRG rate, or included in a per diem rate.

-You are ultimately responsible for determining the appropriate reimbursement strategies and billing codes.
+You are ultimately responsible for determining appropriate reimbursement and billing codes.

-Per 01/2023 CMS Final Rule.
+Per 2024 CMS Final Rule.

-[†]CPT copyright 2023 American Medical Association.
++CPT copyright 2024 American Medical Association.
 All rights reserved.
 CPT is a registered trademark of the American Medical Association (AMA).
 Applicable Defense Federal Acquisition Regulation Supplement (DFARS) restrictions apply to government use.